SharePoint/sp-dev-docs/docs/solution-guidance/update-the-branding-of-existing-sharepoint-sites-and-page-regions.md

 If you remove one of the content placeholders listed in Table 2 from a SharePoint .master page, SharePoint will throw an error.
 You can add a content placeholder with hidden visibility, which hides the content from end users.

-For more information, see [Windows SharePoint Services Default Master Pages](https://msdn.microsoft.com/en-us/library/office/ms467402%28v=office.12%29.aspx) (this article describes functionality in SharePoint Services 3, but the content still applies).
+For more information, see [Windows SharePoint Services Default Master Pages](https://docs.microsoft.com/en-us/previous-versions/office/developer/sharepoint-services/ms467402(v=office.12)) (this article describes functionality in SharePoint Services 3, but the content still applies).
 See also [Working with content placeholder controls](https://support.office.com/en-us/article/Working-with-content-placeholder-controls-d8b87b85-d1ef-409d-a5c7-044890f89288?CorrelationId=517ec37c-89ef-40d9-b70e-54aa63ac994f&amp;ui=en-US&amp;rs=en-US&amp;ad=US).

 Default SharePoint master pages such as seattle.master and oslo.master include many more content placeholders than SharePoint requires.
 For example, these master pages include `<SharePoint:Themes runat="server">` and `<SharePoint.CssRegistration runat="server">` controls.

 Both the **Themes** and **CssRegistration** controls run during the page lifecycle.
 By using the remote provisioning pattern, you can use a custom action to add a server control to register custom CSS.

-Content placeholders that are not visible still work as expected, but any content they generate will be omitted from the HTML source that browsers recognize.
+Content placeholders that are not visible still work as expected, but any content they generate is omitted from the HTML source that browsers recognize.
 A content placeholder with `Visible="false"` is hidden.

 > [!IMPORTANT]
-> Do not create custom placeholders in custom master pages that exist in out-of-the-box .master pages such as Seattle.master and Oslo.master.
+> Do not create custom placeholders in custom master pages that exist in out-of-the-box .master pages such as seattle.master and oslo.master.
 This will cause catastrophic exceptions.

 ### SharePoint Online Suite Navigation control

 SharePoint Online introduces new master page markup for the **Suite Navigation** control, which renders the top navigation.
 The default markup for the **Suite Navigation** control differs depending on whether the site is an intranet or public-facing.
-To learn more about the **Suite Navigation** control and see code examples for both intranet and public-facing sites that you can add to your master pages, see [SharePoint Online Suite Navigation control](http://msdn.microsoft.com/library/ba93e5c0-e591-48d0-a716-a08ec7ef6cea%28Office.15%29.aspx).
+To learn more about the **Suite Navigation** control and see code examples for both intranet and public-facing sites that you can add to your master pages, see [SharePoint Online Suite Navigation control](../general-development/sharepoint-online-suite-navigation-control.md).

 ### Use CSOM to customize the regions of a SharePoint page